carlinoo/customer-party/README.md

 # Customer Party

 ### Introduction
-All the test cases are in the /test folder.
-When running the program, the output of it is the following
+I was asked to create a program to read a JSON file with information about customers.
+Each customer has a latitude and longitude.
+I was also given the position of the Dublin Office.
+I have to read the JSON file, filter out the customers whose location is greater than 100km from the Office in Dublin, and output them like shown below.
+All the automated test cases are in the /test folder.
+When running the program, the output is the following:

 ``` text
   user_id: 4, name: Ian Kehoe